 Hello.
 Thank you for visiting my site.
 Please bear with me as I update and secure this site so you can enjoy all the wonderful ideas to make your child's room ideal for him/her.

-When I first heard of the family that has 19 children, my immediate reaction was...where do they all sleep?
+When I heard of the family that has 19 children, my first question was...where do they all sleep?

 So figuring out the sleeping arrangements of the brother-sister monkey duo (they proudly announce that they are monkeys!
 Sighhh!) was a no brainer.

 I've been seriously considering a trundle bed instead.
 I love the idea of a daybed with trundle - it will save space in the small room during the day; give seating for friends and pull out for comfortable sleeping at night.

 I know some parents feel that your child is not getting adequate privacy, and that might hold true for teenage kids.

 But for the younger ones, this can make for great memories of stories shared in the dark or of relief from knowing you are not alone.

 We shall play the devil's advocate and weigh the pros and cons of siblings sharing bedroom.
 It will help you decide what will be best bedroom ideas for your kids.

 Our research shows that most parents find the benefits of a shared room at an early age are manifold.

 Even if your house boasts the additional room for the second child, consider the advantages of shared bedrooms.